Get started with customer relationship management tools

 Is it compatible?

 Check which CRM tools are able to work with your current systems.
-So if you rely on email and phone for client contact, seek out tools that talk directly with your email system.
-If your customers are active social media users, look for easy integration with these channels.
+For example, say you rely on Outlook to email your clients.
+You’ll want to seek out tools that work well with Outlook.
+If your customers mostly use Facebook and Instagram, look for easy integration with these social channels.

 Reporting capabilities